Quebec Sales Tax: How to Calculate It

 Formula For Calculating Quebec Sales Tax:

-You will be charging $9.975 as QST on the sale of a $100 product.
-It’s essential that you round off the final amount to the nearest cent when applying QST to the sale.
-In this case, the taxable amount would be rounded to two decimal places, and the amount would be $9.98.
+So, in this case, you will be charging around $9.975 as QST on the sale of a $100 product.
+However, you need to make sure to round off the final amount to the nearest cent when applying QST.
+In this case, the taxable amount would be rounded to two decimal places and the amount would be $9.98.
 You can apply the formula to any transaction and determine how much QST to collect from the customer.

 Step 4: Calculate the Total Sales Amount with QST